PlqnK/csgo-cfg/README.md

 ### General

 You don't need to add `+exec autoexec.cfg` to your CS:GO launch options but you need to add `-language textmodorel` to enable the Orel Text Mod.

+From now on you shouldn't modify CS:GO settings[1] by using the in-game menu.
+If you do so your modifications will be overwritten the next time you open CS:GO.
+If you want to modify a particular setting you will need to directly edit the corresponding `.cfg` file.

+[1] The only exception is video settings that are not modified by the `autoexec.cfg` file.

 For optimal use, you shouldn't delete the folder that contains the git repository that's in your `Documents` folder in order to edit the files it contains later and just re-execute the `copy-cfg-files` script again.